-I’m an author, editor, and veteran publishing professional, with more than thirty-five years in the field and a specialization in memoir and other nonfiction.
+I’m an author, editor, memoir teacher, and experienced publishing professional, working in the field for more than forty years.
+For over 25 years I have specialized in creative nonfiction.
 My clients have published with Chronicle Books, Wiley & Sons, Ten Speed Press, and a number of others.
 I have also helped authors successfully self-publish.

-Some of my memoir students and coaching clients prefer to write for personal pleasure or to create books for family, and they consider me an invaluable guide.
+Some of my memoir students and coaching clients prefer to write for personal pleasure or to create books for family, and they call me an invaluable guide.

-After graduating with a degree in creative writing from UC Santa Cruz I began my publishing career as a magazine editor at Women’s Sports & Fitness, at twenty-three.
-Following that I was an associate editor at Ortho Books and a regular freelance editor for Ten Speed Press, Chronicle Books, and other Bay Area publishers for ten years before opening my own editing business in the mid-1990s.
-I am the author of two books, one published by Temple University Press, the other self-published (Girlhood in America: Personal Stories 1910 – 2010) in 2017.
+With a BA in creative writing from UC Santa Cruz (1982) I began my publishing career as a magazine editor at Women’s Sports & Fitness.
+Following that I was an associate editor at Ortho Books and a regular freelance editor for Ten Speed Press, Chronicle Books, and other Bay Area publishers before starting my own editing and consulting business in 1995 and teaching memoir at colleges and universities.
+I am the author of two books, Lesbian and Gay Marriage: Private Commitments, Public Ceremonies (published by Temple University Press), and Girlhood in America: Personal Stories 1910 – 2010).

-I believe in the power of the personal and take great pleasure in helping transform the story of experience from truth to art.
-I know that well-written memoir can be more than a good entertainer, it can be a great teacher.
-I have been a speaker on memoir at the California Writer’s Club, the Story Circle Network Conference, and the National Memoir Writers Association.
-I was a consultant for writers at the 2018 San Francisco Writers Conference.
+I believe in the power of the personal and enjoy helping transform the story of experience from truth to art.
+I know that well-written memoir can be a great teacher.
+I have spoken on memoir at the California Writer’s Club, Story Circle Network Conference, and the National Memoir Writers Association and I was an editorial consultant for three years at the San Francisco Writers Conference.